illinois-cs241/assignment-docs/shell.md

 - `cont` was ran without a `pid`

 **Any `<pid>` used in `kill`, `stop`, or, `cont` will either be a process that is a direct child of your shell or a non-existent process.
 You do not have to worry about killing other processes.**

+## Grading

+As you may notice, this MP is split up into two weeks:

+- Week 1 (50%): Week 1 tests cover everything up until the week 2 section.
+- Week 2 (50%): Week 2 tests cover everything covered in week 1 as well as the week 2 section.